 By the same editor

-Hearing Voices: Qualitative Inquiry in Early Psychosis, Katherine M. Boydell, editor, and H. Bruce Ferguson, editor
+Hearing Voices: Qualitative Inquiry in Early Psychosis, Katherine M. Boydell and H. Bruce Ferguson, editors

-Preventing Eating-Related and Weight-Related Disorders: Collaborative Research, Advocacy, and Policy Change, Gail L. McVey, editor, Michael P. Levine, editor,, Niva Piran, editor, and H. Bruce Ferguson, editor
+Preventing Eating-Related and Weight-Related Disorders: Collaborative Research, Advocacy, and Policy Change, Gail L. McVey, Michael P. Levine, Niva Piran, and H. Bruce Ferguson, editors

-Youth, Education, and Marginality: Local and Global Expressions, Kate Tilleczek, editor, and H. Bruce Ferguson, editor
+Youth, Education, and Marginality: Local and Global Expressions, Kate Tilleczek and H. Bruce Ferguson, editors

 Living Recovery: Youth Speak Out on “Owning” Mental Illness, JoAnn Elizabeth Leavey